PaddlePaddle/Paddle/doc/design/scope.md

 ## Sharing a parent scope

 Local scope contains a `parent_` pointer.
 It is a linked-list for scopes.
 Using a `shared_ptr` because when a local scope is using, its parents cannot be destroyed.

+Also, as the parent scope is a `shared_ptr`, we can only `Create()` a scope shared pointer.
+We cannot construct a scope variable, because it cannot be passed to other scope as `parent` pointer.

 ## Orthogonal interface